 Another method to analyze commuter patterns is to compare the ratio of housing units to the ratio of jobs in the County.
 Table 23 uses the Census' housing units estimates and Lightcast's estimated number of jobs to calculate this ratio.
 Adams County's ratio of jobs to total housing units is the lowest when compared to its neighboring counties, as well as the state of Wisconsin.
-While this makes it appear that Adams County's low cost of living could still drive demand for new housing as outbound commuters are priced out of surrounding counties.
+While this makes it appear that Adams County has abundant housing relative to its job opportunities, there are other factors to consider.
+Adams County's low cost of living could still drive demand for new housing as outbound commuters are priced out of surrounding counties.
 Additionally, Adams County's high median age is correlated with a higher number of retirees.
 This means that, although there are more housing units relative to the number of jobs when compared to surrounding counties and the state, many of these housing units are occupied by those who have no job or commute.
 Therefore, the presence of retirees and low cost of living for those who work in neighboring counties contributes to ongoing demand for housing in the County.